Welcome home to

 Enrollment Resources for Families

 We are thrilled to welcome you to Cheshire Academy, an institution rich in history and tradition that remains committed to providing our students with the skills and knowledge needed to succeed in an ever-changing world.
-With our exceptional academic program; commitment to diversity, equity, and inclusion; focus on global citizenship; and strong athletic, arts, and co-curricular offerings, we are confident that you will thrive here – learning, growing, and finding a home in our warm and welcoming community.
+With our exceptional academic program and strong athletic, arts, and co-curricular offerings, we are confident that you will thrive here – learning, growing, and finding a home in our warm and welcoming community.

 Resources